Our Talk With Meir Statman

 You need to say, though, that it will likely cost more in lower returns, as religious persons know that Kosher beef costs more than pork.

-If clients say that they don’t want to pay higher fees and get lower returns, they should not have ESG portfolios.
+If clients say that they don’t want to pay higher fees and get lower returns, maybe they should pause and consider making impacts in other more direct ways.

-It is really important to have that kind of conversation with clients to find out precisely what they have in mind, and whether they know the facts.
+It is really important to have that kind of conversation with clients to find out precisely what they have in mind.

-Do you think that some ESG product presentations are allowing people to avoid this critical conversation?
+Do you think that some ESG product presentations avoid this conversation?

 I think so and it is a shame.